saturnines/Im-bored-microservice/README.md

 ## Overview
 This is a project I made to see how Microservices work for a future project.
 This is a proof of concept for myself.

+This is a model to see how to "build" microservices, and use this as sort of an idea for future projects.

 Currently, this project has 3 microservices:
 1. **User Authentication Service**: Manages user registration and login.
 2. **Suggestion Service**: Manages CRUD operations for suggestions.